Editorial: Neo-Nazis keep asking for a do-over

 Here’s a hint: Don’t do the deed if you can’t pay the fee.

-The movements that spawned Unite the Right rally cannot bellyache enough about the liberal welfare state and Black people with their hands out.
-They probably opposed Obamacare because a Black man offered it.
+The movements that spawned the Unite the Right rally bellyache continually about the liberal welfare state and Black people getting handouts.
+We wonder if Matthew and David Matthew opposed Obamacare because a Black man offered it or dismissed national health insurance or a higher minimum wage as nanny government.